sir-pinecone/backbone-autocomplete/README.md

       }
     });

-The model above will have socket.io make requests to "completer:user" namespace.
-It expects the server to query on the "name" column of your database table and return the age, location and name of the user.
+The model above will have socket.io make requests to the `completer:user` namespace.
+It expects the server to query on the `name` column of your database table and return the age, location and name of the user.
-When parsing the response, "name" is considered to be the result, so it is separated out from the other attributes.
+When parsing the response, the `name` key is considered to be the result, so it is separated out from the other attributes.

 You'll now want to create an instance of your model.
 It requires some options to help setup the view that is used behind the scenes.